 State of Hawaii

-Your Committees on Commerce, Consumer Protection, and Health and Human Services, to which was referred S.B.
-No. 1026 entitled:
+Your Committee on Health, Human Services, & Homelessness, to which was referred H.B.
+No. 490 entitled:

-"A BILL FOR AN ACT RELATING TO THE HEALTHY AGING PARTNERSHIP PROGRAM,"
+"A BILL FOR AN ACT RELATING TO CRIMES AGAINST SENIORS,"

-As affirmed by the records of votes of the members of your Committees on Commerce, Consumer Protection, and Health and Human Services that are attached to this report, your Committees are in accord with the intent and purpose of S.B.
-No. 1026 and recommend that it pass Second Reading and be referred to your Committee on Ways and Means.
+As affirmed by the record of votes of the members of your Committee on Health, Human Services, & Homelessness that is attached to this report, your Committee is in accord with the intent and purpose of H.B.
+No. 490, as amended herein, and recommends that it pass Second Reading in the form attached hereto as H.B.
+No. 490, H.D.
+1, and be referred to your Committee on Judiciary & Hawaiian Affairs.